uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 # Preparatory knowledge

-Students should have completed lesson 1 (for the relevant age group) of the [Binary Numbers unit]('topics:unit_plan' 'binary-numbers' 'unit-plan') before beginning this unit.
+Students should have completed Lesson 1 (for the relevant age group) of the [Binary Numbers unit]('topics:unit_plan' 'binary-numbers' 'unit-plan') before beginning this unit.

 {panel end}

-Images are everywhere on computers and digital devices.
+Images are everywhere on computers and other digital devices.
 If you think of all the different devices you use, and what you do with them, it is likely that almost all of these will involve a screen or display of some kind!
 Everything you see on computer screens, whether it is photographs, videos, websites, even text, is an image that a digital device has been programmed to display.
 Because modern computers store data as digits, computer images are ultimately represented inside a computer using just 0's and 1's.